-Smoothies in Mason Jars takes the concept off “grab and go” breakfast to a whole new level.
+Simple Frozen Smoothies in Mason Jars takes the concept off “grab and go” breakfast to a whole new level.
 We are talking GAME CHANGER HERE!
+These take just a few minutes to make.

-You might remember the frugal hack of prepping your smoothies by adding freshly cut fruit into little zip lock bags for freezing.
-Each bag runs just a few cents per smoothie and all you have to do is grab and bag and blend in the morning!
+You might remember the frugal hack of prepping your smoothies by adding freshly cut fruit into little Ziploc bags for freezing.
+Each bag runs just a few cents per smoothie and all you have to do is grab one and blend it in the morning!
 How easy is that?
 Smoothies in minutes!
 But, what if I told you we could hack that to a whole new level?
-I am now preparing smoothies in freezer-safe mason jars or Freezer Smoothies in Mason Jars.
+I am now preparing smoothies in freezer-safe mason jars.

 Remember to always think of substituting the fruit you would like for smoothies!